 Pay Attention to The Amount Of Food

-If you want to help your dog to lose weight, you’ve got to start counting calories.
+If you want to help your dog to lose weight, you’ve got to start counting calories (1).
 While there are plenty of cheats for humans who want to find other ways to lose weight, we have to start by looking at what kind of caloric intake dogs need to get through the day in a healthy way.
 Unfortunately, finding that information isn’t as easy as one might hope.

 Many dog owners assume that the ‘right’ amount to feed their dogs is the amount specified on the back of their dogs’ food packaging.
 Unfortunately, this isn’t going to be the right information for every dog.
-There are simply too many variables at play here, with issues ranging from your dog’s overall health to how much he or she plays outside impacting how much your dog really needs to eat.
+There are simply too many variables at play here, with issues ranging from your dog’s overall health to how much he or she runs around outside impacting how much your dog really needs to eat.

 So, how do you actually determine what your dog’s caloric intake should be?
 Well, you’ll start by keeping a number of factors that range from your dog’s body condition to his or her lifestyle into account.
 While there are absolutely formulas you can use here, it’s generally a good idea to consult some great online resources to get a rough guide to how much your dog should be eating.